chevah/geck/content/python.rst

 Imports
 -------

-* Imports should be called at the start of each module, the only exception is allowed for avoiding circular imports.
+* Imports should be called at the start of each module, the only exception allowed is when used for avoiding circular imports.

-* There is one empty line between the import block and module comment.
+* There is one empty line between the import block and the module comment.

-* The imports blocks are separated by one empty line.
+* The import blocks are separated by one empty line.

 * They will be arranged in 3 major blocks:

-  * The first one is for importing from Python standard modules.
+  * 1 - Importing from Python standard modules.
-  * The second from modules outside of the project (3rd party).
+  * 2 - Importing from modules outside of the project (3rd party).
-  * The last for modules belonging to the project.
+  * 3 - Importing from modules belonging to the project.

-* In each block the modules are sorted in alphabetical order, case-insensitive.
+* In each block, the modules are sorted in alphabetical order, case-insensitive.

-* When importing multiple members of a module, if they don't exceed the 78 characters limit, they will be listed on the same line
+* When importing multiple members of a module, if they don't exceed the 79 characters limit, they will be listed on the same line

-* When importing multiple members of a module, and they exceed the 78 characters limit, they will be listed as a list, with each member on a line ending with comma.
+* When importing multiple members of a module, and they exceed the 79 characters limit, they will be listed as a list, with each member on a line ending with comma.